Pangea, Varese and province civic network, BBS, article cover

 The Civic Network to respond to the technological difficulties of the 90s

-In the technological context of the mid-1990s, in Italy, Internet connectivity was considered a luxury.
-In those days, the Internet was really for the few: in addition to the cost to have to have the subscription, there was a considerable difficulty in setting it up.
-Hence the idea of Lorenzo Emilitri, Marco Petino and Gabriele Petino: to create Pangea, the civic network of the province of Varese.
+In the technological context of the mid-90s, Internet connection was considered a luxury.
+In those days, the Internet was really for a few: in addition to the cost of having a subscription, there was a considerable difficulty in configuration.
+Hence the idea of โ€‹โ€‹Lorenzo Emilitri, Marco Petino and Gabriele Petino: to create Pangea, the civic network of the province of Varese.

 Pangea, Varese civic network, BBS, graphical client and DOS server, Worldgroup, Windows 3.11, MSDOS